ok-ryoko/multiring.zig/README.md

 The counter-clockwise orientation of traversal is arbitrary—we obtain it by having the normal to the plane of each ring point up and applying the [right-hand rule].
 We chose a 3D representation to better visualize the depth of the traversal.

-Please be advised that the multiring, as implemented in this repository, hasn’t been specified and verified formally.
+The multiring, as implemented in this repository, hasn’t been specified and verified formally.

 ## Importing multiring.zig